hugCarvalho/karaoke-list-app/readme.md

     - Password Reset
     - Send Emails for Account Verification and Password Reset
     - Sessions
-  - In App features
+  - In-app features
     - Create lists (all, sang, favs, blacklist, next event)
     - Add songs to lists
     - Move songs between lists
     - Remove songs from lists
-    - Delete songs from lists
+    - Delete songs from list
     - Songs sang history

+And more to come...